-College students may occasionally take an online course from Faith (e.g., Christian School endorsement courses).
+College students may occasionally take an online course from Faith.
 Online courses include a high degree of written communication in areas such as discussions and reviewing each other's work.
 It is crucial that students and professors in the online learning environment maintain Christian character and academic professionalism in all communication.
 To that end, Faith has developed the following Netiquette Statement.
 By taking courses online at Faith, you agree to the standards as stated below.